Badi School Panama

 K-12 Education

-Badi School provides kindergarten through high school education to over 400 students.
+Badi School provides kindergarten through high school education to over 400 students annually.

 Educational activities, including arts, music and sports, foster the development of the whole child — academically, artistically, technically, and morally — and empowers each student to work towards the betterment of their community.